-If you organize participatory sports events, chances are you have hired a timing company.
-Most timing companies such as ours, Classic Race Management, offer a wide variety of services depending on your needs, from bare bones timing to full service event management.
+If you organize participatory sports events, you’ve probably hired a timing company.
+Most timing companies such as ours, Classic Race Management, offer a wide variety of services depending on your needs, from bare bones timing to full-service event management.
 Regardless of your level of engagement, here are five steps you can take to ensure a smooth and productive relationship with your timers.

-- Hire your timing company well in advance of your event.
+- Hire your timing company in advance of your event.
 Many are booked with races all year round; Classic, for example, times about 85 events annually.
-Considering there are about 52 weekends per year means that most weekends we time multiple events.
+Considering there are about 52 weekends per year, this means that during most weekends, we time multiple events.

 - Coordinate with your timing company to set up online event registration early and accurately.
 We have worked with SignMeUp for 10 years and know the system inside and out; however, different timing companies have different data requirements.
 Make sure you know the data you need to collect and provide so that your event can be scored.